Tigger-oN/app.sh/README.md

     o | old       : List any superseded ports. p | pull      : Get the most recent version of the ports and list any installed ports that have been updated.
+    q | quick     : Run a pull request, check for superseded ports, option to show any advisories, option to update superseded ports.
     S | setup     : Setup the local ports tree.
 Should only be needed once.
     V | version   : Show the script version and some basic information.
     W | work      : Look for any "work" subdirectories and clean them if found.